ajmeese7/steam-summary/README.md

 - Accept other forms of identification (SteamID, Steam64, Steam32) in the input field
 - Steal more features from some of [these sites](https://steamcommunity.com/sharedfiles/filedetails/?id=451698754), particularly [this one](https://steamdb.info/calculator/76561198069087631/)
-- Make the layout mobile-friendly, and have a graceful transition for the map when the window width drops below 1000px
+- Continue improving the mobile layout
 - Find a way to speed up the loading of the massive JSON location file